 - 3. Frank-Martin B. and Peattie, K. (2009).
 Sustainability Marketing: A Global Perspective.
 Wiley, United Kingdom. - 4.
 Sustainability Timeline: Walmart's Journey to a Better Future. (n.d.).
-Corporate Walmart. https://corporate.walmart.com/sustainability-timeline
+Corporate Walmart. https://corporate.walmart.com/ sustainability-timeline

-Biz reports that Walmart's sustain companies in its supply chain.
-He a nability initiatives are having a ralso notes that some of that prog real impact, both on its o operations and those of the pany's rapid growth.
-5 Walmart motainability at 10.
+Biz reports that Walmart's sustainability initiatives are having a real impact, both on its operations and those of the companies in its supply chain.
+He also notes that some of that progress is offset by the company's rapid growth.5